Organizational Decision Making for Safety: Part 2

 The New View: Focusing on decision making at the leadership level is a critical component to safety improvement.

 What this all says is that we can get better at decision making.
 Every decision at the management level has the potential to create or reduce risk.
 What’s more, every decision influences the assumptions, values and beliefs of the organization (the safety culture).
-And if you share the insight from Chapter 1 of the 7 Insights into Safety Leadership, then you know this means safe decision making has the potential to protect people and build organizational capability leading to improvement throughout the business.
+And if you share the insight from Chapter 1 of the 7 Insights into Safety Leadership, then you know this means decisions have the potential to protect people and build organizational capability leading to improvement throughout the business.

-Given what we know today about how to build safety leadership capability in an organization, combined with what we know about safe decision making leading to SIFs, here’s what we recommend:
+Given what we know today about how to build safety leadership capability in an organization, combined with what we know about decisions related to SIFs, here’s what we recommend:

 - Start with individual leaders, as high in the organization as is practical.